Ikromjon1998/welcome-young-developers/docs/Session-2.md

 3. **Open Visual Studio Code:**
    - Once installed, open Visual Studio Code.
 You should see a welcome screen with options to open a folder, create a new file, or open an existing file.

+## 📖 **Introduction to HTML**

+HTML stands for **HyperText Markup Language**.
+It’s the language used to create and design webpages.
+Think of HTML as the skeleton of your website.
+Just like our bones give shape and structure to our bodies, HTML tags give shape and structure to your webpages.

+### **Why is HTML Important?**

+- **Structure:** It organizes content on the page.
+- **Presentation:** It helps browsers understand how to display your content.

 ### 2. Creating Your First HTML File

 Now that you have Visual Studio Code ready, let’s create your first HTML file!